Bempedoic acid: History

 There were two clinical trials that evaluated the benefits and side effects of bempedoic acid.
 The trial designs were similar.
 All enrolled subjects were on a lipid-lowering diet and taking the highest dose of a statin (drug commonly used to lower cholesterol) for high cholesterol.
 In both trials, subjects were randomly assigned to receive bempedoic acid or placebo tablets every day for 52-weeks.
 Neither the subjects nor the health care providers knew which treatment was being given.
 The trials measured percent change in LDL cholesterol (LDL-C) blood levels from baseline to week twelve and compared bempedoic acid to placebo.
 In one clinical trial, bempedoic acid reduced LDL-C by about 20 mg/dl compared to placebo and had a similar frequency of side effects to placebo, although a higher percentage of drug-receiving subjects dropped out of the study because of side effects (11% vs. 7% under placebo).
 In one randomized controlled trial, patients who could not tolerate therapy with statins had a reduced risk of major adverse cardiovascular events after being treated with bempedoic acid.

-In January 2020, the Committee for Medicinal Products for Human Use (CHMP) in the European Union recommended granting of a marketing authorization for bempedoic acid as both a standalone drug (brand name Nilemdo) and as a fixed-dose combination medication with ezetimibe (brand name Nustendi).
+In January 2020, the Committee for Medicinal Products for Human Use in the European Union recommended granting of a marketing authorization for bempedoic acid as both a standalone drug (brand name Nilemdo) and as a fixed-dose combination medication with ezetimibe (brand name Nustendi).
 Bempedoic acid was approved for use in the European Union in April 2020, and the combination bempedoic acid/ezetimibe was approved in March 2020.

 In February 2020, bempedoic acid was approved for use in the United States both as a standalone drug (brand name Nexletol) and in a fixed-dose combination with ezetimibe (brand name Nexlizet).
 The U.S. Food and Drug Administration (FDA) granted the approval of Nexletol to Esperion Therapeutics.

 The FDA approved bempedoic acid based on evidence from two clinical trials (Trial 1/ NCT02666664 and Trial 2/NCT02991118) of 3009 subjects with high LDL cholesterol and known atherosclerotic cardiovascular disease or HeFH.
 The trials were conducted in United States, Canada, and Europe.